karyma101/handbook/CLI/README.md

 - **rm**: deletes file or directories
   -**rm -r**: the r stands for recursive, used to delete directory and all of its child directories and files
 - **cat**: outputs the contents of a file to the terminal
+- **less**: similar to cat but better at handling larger files, it displays files in the terminalone page at a time
 - **nano**: is a command line text editor
 - **history**: shows user command history in current session
 - **clear**: clear terminal text